 Nahal's scholarly achievements include: Visiting Scholar at the Beatrice Bain Research Group on Gender at the University of California at Berkeley (2001), Fulbright Scholar-in-Residence at the State University of New York at Binghamton (1997), and an NEH Summer Seminar Award winner (1996).

 Nahal has done significant work on diversity and multiculturalism.
-Recently, the Society For Diversity (www.societyfordiversity.org) honored Nahal as the member for the month of March 2013.
-The write up is available at: http://societyfordiversity.org/uploads/ANahal_Member_Profile.pdf She also previously won two diversity related awards at Howard University; the Cultural Diversity Awareness Award (2006) and the Unsung Hero Award (2007).
-She has numerous diversity related publications; links to some of these are available at: http://diversitydiscover.com/founder_writings.html Her recent research is a major quantitative study on, Diversity at Historically Black Colleges & Universities.
-Nahal presents in various conferences in the US and abroad.
+The Society For Diversity (www.societyfordiversity.org) honored Nahal as the member for the month of March 2013.
+The write up is available at: http://societyfordiversity.org/uploads/ANahal_Member_Profile.pdf She has also won two diversity related awards at Howard University; the Cultural Diversity Awareness Award (2006) and the Unsung Hero Award (2007).
+She has numerous diversity related publications to her credit; links to some of these are available at: http://diversitydiscover.com/founder_writings.html Her recent research (alongwith co-PIs), a major quantitative study on, diversity at Historically Black Colleges & Universities was published as a chapter in a book in 2015.
+Link to ifnormaiton on this is availabe at: "Ethnic and Cultural Diversity at HBCUs and Its Impact on Students, Faculty, and Staff, Anita Nahal, Adrian Thompson, Mai Abdul Rahman, and Verna F. Orr," http://www.infoagepub.com/products/Exploring-Issues-of-Diversity-within-HBCUs Nahal presents in various conferences in the US and abroad.

-Nahal's teaching and research focus include US History, African American Women's History and South Asian Women's History.
+Nahal's teaching and research focus include US History, African American Women's History and South Asian Women's History, Diversity & Inclusion and Unconscious Bias.
 She has authored three books, one being her Ph.D. work on "US Policy Toward Egypt 1953-1958: A Reappraisal."
 Nahal has published extensively in Diverse Issues in Higher Education, National Women's Studies Association Journal, International Educator, and the Society For Diversity Newsletter, among others.
 Some recent publications include: "The Business Case for Diversity," in the Society For Diversity Newsletter (May 2013), "African American Women and the Niagara Movement," in the Journal of Afro-Americans in New York Life and History (July, 2008) and "Flemmie Kittrell," in the African American National Biography (OUP, 2008).

 Nahal is a Peer Reviewer for the Journal of Negro Education, Howard University, 2003-Cont., International Contributing Editor for The Journal of American History, Indiana, USA, 2002-Cont., and was previously Managing Editor, The Humanities Review, New Delhi, India, 1979-1985